Zywave/booster/src/_areas/design-system/components/tooltips.md

 ![Avoid using Tooltips the same way as the HTML global attribute title.](/images/don-t-–-5.svg)

 <docs-do-not>
-Avoid using Tooltips the same way as the HTML global attribute `title`.
+Avoid using Tooltips the same way as the HTML global attribute title.
 </docs-do-not>

 </div>